 Selectman Morin: Next applications for payment for capital reserve funds.
 Acknowledges Administrator Mr. Malizia: There are two applications for payments for capital reserve funds both effecting the sewer utility.
 One's for sewer pump repair and the amount of \$19,002.
 The other is from the Nashua waste water treatment capital reserve fund in the amount of \$268,339.86.
 These funds specifically were set up these types of expenditures.
 So we make the expenditure, it comes back through the Utility Committee, it comes to you, because the Trustees of the Trust Funds will not release funds until you make a motion.
 So basically this is the paperwork, forms, but this is pretty typical standard stuff.
 But still needs to be approved by you folks, the Trustees look for that.
 Selectman Morin asks if there's any discussion.
-Motion #1: Selectman Dumont made a motion seconded by Selectman Guessferd to approve the disbursement from the sewer pump repair capital reserve fund in the amount of \$19,002 as requested by the finance director.
-A roll call vote was taken.
+Motion #1: Selectman Dumont made a motion seconded by Selectman Guessferd to approve the disbursement from the sewer pump repair capital reserve fund in the amount of \$19,002 as requested by the Finance Director.
 Motion carried 5-0.

-Motion #2: Selectman Guessferd makes a motion seconded by Selectman Roy approve the disbursement from the Nashua waste water treatment capital reserve fund in the amount of \$268,339.86 as requested by the finance director.
-A roll call vote was taken.
+Motion #2: Selectman Guessferd made a motion seconded by Selectman Roy approve the disbursement from the Nashua waste water treatment capital reserve fund in the amount of \$268,339.86 as requested by the Finance

+Director.
 Motion carried 5-0.
 Selectman Roy asked how much is in that fund?
 Administrator Mr. Malizia: I believe if you look at the Nashua waste water treatment facility has \$3,023,628.00 in it.
 Selectman Roy: Alright.